key-joshua/frontend-challenge/README.md

-# frontend-challenge
+# Frontend Challenge

-A restful JSON API is provided at https://jsonplaceholder.typicode.com (see documentation) that exposes the following schema
+A restful JSON API is provided at https://jsonplaceholder.typicode.com (see documentation) that exposes the following schema.